 But considering what it looked like before, it looks freaking AMAZINGLY clean and organized!
 I can walk through without stumbling over furniture!
 WOO HOO!

-This is the view from the pool table and gives you an idea of how junk-free the space is now!
+This is the view from the pool table and gives you an idea of how uncluttered the space is now!

 I still have furniture in this living area to refinish, or to exchange for something else.
 I have lamps to paint.
 Shades to decorate.
 Pillows to reupholster.
 Lots to do!